 That comes later…

-It’s possible to adapt a normal bow with the right compatible hardware and apply its use to hunting fish instead of game.
+It is possible to adapt a traditional archery bow into a fishing bow, providing you have the right compatible hardware, in order to apply its use to hunting fish instead of game.

-The main difference between regular target shooting/hunting and bowfishing is in the arrows and addition of a reel.
+The main difference between a regular target shooting/hunting bow and a fishing bow is in the arrows and addition of a reel.

 What type of fish can I bowfish?

 As a rule of thumb, you should always be steering clear of game fish.
 When it comes to bowfishing, trash or rough fish species are your preferred targets.

 Carp, eels, suckers, bigmouth buffalo, perch, catfish, and gar to name a few freshwater options – and derivatives thereof.